spatialthoughts/qgis-tutorials/source/docs/3/solidwaste_mapping.rst

 ------------

 You can find the data for the tutorial from Cape Town Open Data Portal - https://odp-cctegis.opendata.arcgis.com.
-We will be importing data from the portal using ArcGIS Online REST service and will be preparing three layers mentioned below .
+We will be importing data from the portal using ArcGIS Online REST service and will be preparing three layers mentioned below.

 1) Wards: A polygon shapefile with ward boundaries of Cape Town.
 2) Landfill Sites: A point shapefile with current, closed and proposed waste processing facilities in Cape Town.